Immunoassays, ELISA kits

 Small volumes from the liquid components of the TNF-related activation-induced cytokine(TRANCE) EIA kit may get caught on the walls and lid of the vials.
 Prior to use, briefly centrifuge the vial to ensure that all of the content is gathered on the bottom.

-The Rabbit TNF-related activation-induced cytokine(TRANCE) ELISA Kit is a ready to use kit manufactured by using high quality antibodies sets, plates, solutions and detection molecules.
-This EIA test for Rabbit Rabbit TNF-related activation-induced cytokine(TRANCE) will yield accurate and reproducible results.
+The Chicken TNF-related activation-induced cytokine(TRANCE) ELISA Kit is a ready to use kit manufactured by using high quality antibodies sets, plates, solutions and detection molecules.
+This EIA test kit for Chicken TNF-related activation-induced cytokine(TRANCE) ELISA Kit will yield accurate and reproducible results.
 The specially designed buffers ensure the most suitable conditions for the detection reactions.

 Store all components and reagents of the TNF-related activation-induced cytokine(TRANCE) ELISA Kit refrigerated and +4 degrees Celcius.
 For a long term storage the kit's components may be frozen at -20 but cycles of freezing and thawing should be strictly avoided as they denaturate the polypeptide chains in the antibodies and controlls, thus causing a reduction in the kit's detection ability and specificity which changes will lead to inconsistant results.